 Both of these payment schemes are subject to an income test that helps determine how much Centrelink should pay you.
 Your payments are based on any other income you earn and how much your assets are worth.
 The payments are also subject to whether or not the recipient has a partner, as their income and assets may need to be reported as well.

-For more information on student payments and Centrelink family tax benefits, look here.
+For more information on student payments and Centrelink family tax benefits, look at the Human Services website.

 Centrelink also offers a range of payments and services to Aboriginal and Torres Strait Islander Australians.
 The payment schemes and support services Centrelink offers include: